nielsvm/acquia_purge/README.txt

  * Fully automatic domain detection as configured on the Domains pane on your Acquia Network workflow page.
 Each domain attached to your site and active environment will be automatically purged.
+ * Flexible multi-site support, more information in MULTISITE.txt.
  * Optional integration with the expire project, allowing you to purge a lot more context-sensitive URL's proactively like terms, menu links and many more.